likai1993/Commands/README.md

 ```
 will print put both minimal and maximal value.

-### 2. Kill a set of processes in a time, you can use `xargs`.
+### 2. To kill a set of processes in a time, you can use `xargs`.
 ```bash
 ps -ef |grep 'nginx' |awk '{print $2}' |xargs kill -9
 ```
 will kill all the processes whose name contains `nginx`.

-### 3. install a python package by 'pip' to a specific python environment.
+### 3. To install the python package to a specific python environment.
 ```bash
 sudo python2.7 -m pip install pycoin
 ```